alf-tool/alf-core/README.md

       (restrict :suppliers, lambda{ city == 'London' }) ...

-## Interfacing in Ruby (APIs)
+## Interfacing Alf in Ruby

 ### Calling commands 'ala' shell

 For simple cases, the easiest way of using Alf in ruby is probably to mimic what you have in shell:

-    # in shell
     % alf restrict suppliers -- "city == 'Paris'"

-    # in ruby
+Then, in ruby

+    #
-    #   - create an engine on an environment (see section about environments later)
+    # 1. create an engine on an environment (see section about environments later)
-    #   - run a command
+    # 2. run a command
-    #   - op is a thread-safe enumerable of tuples, see the Lispy section below)
+    # 3. op is a thread-safe enumerable of tuples, see the Lispy section below)
     #
     lispy = Alf.lispy(Alf::Environment.examples)
     op = lispy.run(['restrict', 'suppliers', '--', "city == 'Paris'"])